 Fig. 1.
 A development scenario involving some developers

-Each one of the developers has a complete copy of the repository and is able to send and receive updates to or from any other developer.
-Considering the existence of n developers, we could reach a total of n * (n - 1) different possibilities of communication.
-In practice, however, this limit is not reached: while interaction amongst some developers is frequent, it may happen that others have no idea about the existence of some coworkers, as it occurs with Mystique and Nightcrawler, where there is no direct communication.

 As an example, from a developer’s point of view, like Beast, how can he know at a given moment if there are commits in Rogue or in Nightcrawler clones that were not yet pulled?
-Alternatively, would be the case that there are local commits pending to be pulled by Gambit?
+Alternatively, would be the case that there are local commits pending to be pushed to Gambit?
 Beast could certainly periodically pull changes from his partners, checking if there were updates available, but this would be a manual procedure, prone to be forgotten.
-What if a tool had the knowledge of Beast’s partners, constantly monitoring those, warning Beast of any local or remote updates that had not been synchronized yet?
+What if a tool had the knowledge of Beast’s partners, and constantly monitored those, warning Beast of any local or remote updates that had not been synchronized yet?

-From an administrator’s point of view, how can he know what are the existing clones of a project?
-Who and how do they relate with?
+From an administrator’s point of view, how can he know which are the existing clones of a project and how they relate amongst each other?
 How can he know if there are pending commits to be send from a staging repository to a production one?

 DyeVC Approach